 You have identified an Alberta parcel.
 You may have an LOI in progress.
-Before you commit engineering spend, option fees, or AUC filing costs, the Pre-Flight gives you a go/no-go verdict across eight dimensions in 5–7 business days.
+Before you commit engineering spend, option fees, legal retainers, or utility hold deposits, the Pre-Flight organizes what evidence is present, partial, missing, or unknown across eight readiness dimensions — and routes the open questions to the right verification owners.

 "Pre-development screening at the desktop stage would have flagged these gaps before filing."

-You need a resource you can point them to — not a vague "it depends," not a six-figure engineering study, and not a conversation that burns your credibility if the site has a fatal constraint you didn't see coming.
+You need a resource you can point them to — not a vague "it depends," not a six-figure engineering study, and not a conversation that burns your credibility when an evidence gap surfaces late.
 The developer pays us directly.
 You carry the credibility, not the cost.

-PolarGridAI gives you a decision-grade desktop screening memo in 5–7 business days — an executive scorecard plus supporting analysis you can forward directly to a client.
-You forward it to your client.
+PolarGridAI delivers a desktop information-screening memo in 5–7 business days — an executive scorecard plus supporting analysis you can forward directly to a client.
+You forward it.
 We do not compete with your transaction.
 We do not touch the real estate deal.
+Advisory only; not engineering or legal advice.

 This is an illustrative example of Pre-Flight format and output structure.
 All dimensions, ratings, and notes are fictional for demonstration purposes.

-Each dimension gets a rating and a specific reason — not a generic colour.
-The output tells you what assumption is blocking confidence, which licensed party must verify it, and what decision should be made now versus deferred.
+Each dimension gets an evidence status and a specific reason — not a generic colour.
+The output tells you what assumption or data gap is blocking confidence, which verification owner must resolve it, and what decision should be made now versus deferred.

-The executive scorecard is one page.
-The supporting memo — 6 to 10 pages — provides the reasoning behind each rating, the specific data gaps, and the exact specialist triggers.
+The executive evidence dashboard is one page.
+The supporting memo — 6 to 10 pages — provides the reasoning behind each status, the specific data gaps, and the verification routing.
 Combined, the deliverable is structured for two audiences: a client who wants the headline, and a deal team that needs to understand why.

 The opportunity is genuine.
 So is the complexity.
 Understanding both is the starting point for any credible site evaluation.